Wartech93/Royces_Note_Taker/README.md

 ## Installation
 To install and run the Note-Taker application locally, follow these steps:

-Clone this repository to your local machine using git clone https://github.com/Wartech93/.
+Clone this repository to your local machine using: git clone git@github.com:Wartech93/Royces_Note_Taker.git Navigate to the project directory.
-Navigate to the project directory.
+Install dependencies by running npm install:

-Install dependencies by running npm install.
+npm i express

 Start the server by running npm start.
 Open your web browser and visit  to access the application.